Updated October 11, 2023

-Aren’t we hearing about stocks and companies on television and in newspapers every day?
-And during your finance courses weren’t you told to read newspapers daily?
+Do we hear about stocks and companies daily on television and in the newspapers?
+And during your finance courses, weren’t you told to read newspapers daily?
 And what was the daily news that you read?
-Yes, it was always about various companies and how their stocks went high or low.
-You read about company related news that led the stock prices to move up and down.
-Scared of investing in shares already?
+It was always about various companies and how their stocks went high or low.
+Did you read about company-related news that led the stock prices to move up and down—scared of investing in shares already?
 No, you don’t have to.
 Warren Buffet did not spend his entire life being scared and sitting in one corner of Wall Street.
 Everyone knows where he is now!!!

-By now you must have a little idea of how financial ratios and multiples provide a quick and easy way for investors to determine the general value of a stock and compare them in between companies.
-But have you ever thought about how do we go about estimating the absolute value of any company?
-That’s when discounted cash flow (DCF) method of valuation comes handy.
+It would be best if you had a little idea of how financial ratios and multiples provide a quick and easy way for investors to determine the general value of a stock and compare them between companies.
+But have you ever thought about how we estimate the absolute value of any company?
+That’s when the discounted cash flow (DCF) valuation method comes in handy.

-Coming to discounted cash flow approach, yes, it helps in determining stock prices in a different and robust way.
-DCF models help in estimating what the entire company is worth of.
-Comparing the intrinsic value of the stock (which is derived from the DCF valuation approach) with the stock’s current market price allows apples to apples comparison.
-For example, if you estimate a stock is worth $50 based on a DCF model, and it is currently trading at $80, you have to know that it’s overvalued!!!
+The discounted cash flow approach helps in determining stock prices differently and robustly.
+DCF models help in estimating what the entire company is worth.
+Comparing the stock’s intrinsic value (derived from the DCF valuation approach) with the stock’s current market price allows apples-to-apples comparison.
+For example, if you estimate a stock worth $50 based on a DCF model, and it is currently trading at $80, you must know that it’s overvalued!!!

-DCF analysis is a key valuation method at an analyst’s disposal.
-Analysts in many big investment banks use this method of valuation for the company.
-They use DCF to determine company’s current value according to its estimated future cash flows.
+DCF analysis is a crucial valuation method at an analyst’s disposal.
+Analysts in many big investment banks use this valuation method for the company.
+They use DCF to determine a company’s current value according to its estimated future cash flows.

-What if you do not perform the DCF analysis in the right way?
+What if you need to perform the DCF analysis in the right way?
 Yes, you are in a problem then.
 What is there are Mistakes in Discounted Cash Flow?
-What if your assumptions are not right and you come at an altogether different intrinsic stock price and you buy that stock.
-Yes you can be doomed.
+What if your assumptions are incorrect, and you come at an altogether different intrinsic stock price and buy that stock?
+Yes, you can be doomed.

-After few months you are sipping your tea, reading your favorite financial newspaper and you see something that you never even dreamt of in your wildest dreams.
-Yes, the stock and the company that you invested is at its all-time low.
+After a few months, you are sipping your tea and reading your favorite financial newspaper, and you see something you never even dreamt of in your wildest dreams.
+Yes, the stock and company you invested in are at their all-time low.
 You lost your money.
-Now you wish that you had done some proper analysis and assumptions.
-Wish that you had not done Mistakes in Discounted Cash Flow.
+Now, you wish that you had done some proper analysis and assumptions.
+Assume that you have not made Mistakes in Discounted Cash Flow.

-So let’s analyze some of the common DCF errors and learn how not to commit the same!!!
-The common mistakes are as follow
+So, let’s analyze some common DCF errors and learn how not to commit the same!!!
+The common mistakes are as follows.